vstanciu47/nodeJS-course-for-students/docs/02-http.md

 ## 02. The `http` and `https` modules

 Node comes with both these packages.
-They are used for making requests and for hosting web servers
+They are used for making web requests and for hosting web servers.

 The obvious difference between them from a code point of view is how a server is started:
 `https` requires an options object with certificate contents to be able to start.
 For this short intro, we'll use `http`.